 The Compensation Committee is committed to providing a compensation program for our executives that is aligned with the strategic direction of our business and rewards executives for creating value for our stockholders.
-This compensation discussion and analysis ("CD&A") provides an overview of our executive compensation program and how the compensation provided to our named executive officers ("NEOs"), who are the Chief Executive Officer, our Chief Financial Officer, and our three other most highly compensated executive officers, was determined in fiscal 2021
+This compensation discussion and analysis ("CD&A") provides an overview of our executive compensation program and how the compensation provided to our NEOs, who are the Chief Executive Officer, our Chief Financial Officer, Former Chief Financial Officer, and our three other most highly compensated executive officers, was determined in Fiscal 2022.

-Our NEOs for fiscal 2021 are as follows:
+Our NEOs for Fiscal 2022 are as follows:

-Name Position John Swygert President and Chief Executive Officer Jay Stasz Senior Vice President, Chief Financial Officer & Secretary Eric van der Valk Executive Vice President, Chief Operating Officer Kevin McLain Senior Vice President, General Merchandise Manager Larry Kraus Vice President, Chief Information Officer
+Name Position John Swygert President and Chief Executive Officer Interim Chief Financial Officer (1) Robert Helm Senior Vice President and Chief Financial Officer Jay Stasz Former Senior Vice President, Chief Financial Officer and Secretary Eric van der Valk Executive Vice President, Chief Operating Officer Kevin McLain Senior Vice President, General Merchandise Manager Larry Kraus Vice President, Chief Information Officer